frangucc/thenodechronbook/README.md

 In 2009, following an Internet campaign, British Prime Minister Gordon Brown made an official public apology on behalf of the British government for "the appalling way he was treated".
 Queen Elizabeth II granted him a posthumous pardon in 2013.

 ---
-** THE NODE CHRONICLES: ** Page 2: Alan Turing, creator of the Turing Machine (the modern computer) is castrated and poisoned for being gay.
+** THE NODE CHRONICLES INTRO: ** Page 2: Alan Turing, creator of the Turing Machine (the modern computer) is castrated and poisoned for being gay.

 > **PANEL ONE** - ALAN TURING IS BEING ABUSED IN AN INSANE ASYLUM, HE IS WEARING A STRAIGHT JACKED AND BEING TAKEN TO THE PLACE WHERE HIS BALLS WILL BE CASTRATED.
 He IS SEEN THROUGH THE SMALL FACE PANEL OF THE DOOR FOR THE INSANE ASYLUM HE IS IN.